A Paper Craft Project

 Fully rotated

 It started with a YouTube video showing pages from a Victorian picture book — the disc spins and the illustration changes completely.
 I tracked it down: the book was made by Ernest Nister around 1895.
-The effect is genuinely magical even knowing exactly how it works.

 How It Works